AlgyJr/ios_guides/Table-View-Guide.md

 style you specify when initializing the `UITableViewCell` you can use the properties `textLabel`, `detailTextLabel`, and `imageView` to configure the contents of your cell.
-In practice, you'll almost never use any of the built in cell styles except maybe the default one that contains a single `textLabel`.
+In practice, you'll almost never use any of the built-in cell styles except maybe the default one that contains a single `textLabel`.
 However, you should be aware of these properties when subclassing `UITableViewCell` and avoid using these names for properties that refer to subviews in your own custom cell classes.
-Doing so may lead to strange bugs when manipulating the sizes of a elements in a cell.
+Doing so may lead to strange bugs when manipulating the sizes of elements in a cell.

 [defaultcellstyles]: https://developer.apple.com/library/ios/documentation/UserExperience/Conceptual/TableView_iPhone/TableViewStyles/TableViewCharacteristics.html#//apple_ref/doc/uid/TP40007451-CH3-SW14